The most asked questions about on-campus living.

 - Student has dependent(s), is a parent or has legal guardianship of a sibling

 Any student requesting exemption from campus housing must complete a Freshman Campus Housing Exemption form online to be exempted from housing as well as supply the required documentation.
 When you click the link, then click STUDENT LOG IN and then click the three white lines to access FORMS.

 Research indicates that students who live on campus and become involved on campus tend to not only make better grades but also persist and graduate.

-Log into the Self-Service Carolina website and choose Housing Services to apply online.
+Log into the Self-Service Carolina website and choose "My Housing Portal" to apply online.
 Make sure you select the Upstate Campus.

 Yes.
 When you submit your application, you are contracting with us to live on campus for two semesters (one if you are graduating in the fall or applying in the spring).
 If you should break your housing contract, you will be subject to a cancellation fee.
 There is a 40 percent charge for your spring housing fee for not returning to campus housing after the fall semester.
 Request to cancel your housing contract must be placed at a Contract Release Request Meeting.
 Please note, if you are a December graduate, it is very important that you contact our office at least one month prior to graduation.

 My friend is also going to attend USC Upstate.
 How can we request to live together?